mediastream/.github/apple/README.md

 ## Adding Mediastream Platform SDK to Your iOS Project

-To integrate the Mediastream Platform SDK into your Android project, add the following dependency to your project's pod file:
+To integrate the Mediastream Platform SDK into your iOS project, add the following dependency to your project's pod file:

 ```swift
 pod 'MediastreamPlatformSDKxC', '~> 2.0.6'